 The work group’s activities were supported not only by its formal members, but also by Dr. Arvydas Juozaitis, Algimantas Gudiškis, Kęstutis Autukas, and others.

 Finally, on December 11, in Vilnius, the Olympic Committee Restoration work group held a summit of Lithuanian sports federations, organizations, and public figures.
-During this summit the Lithuanian Olympic organization – the Lithuanian National Olympic Committee – was restored.
+During this summit the Lithuanian Olympic organization – the National Olympic Committee of Lithuania – was restored.

 The LNOC Restoration work group members were as follows: